PicoCreator/smol-dev-js/README.md

 - (done) ~~bootstrap the readme.md~~ the minimum you need now is the prompt + 1 line description
 - (done) ~~Support NPM package installs~~ NPM install prompt (with human confirmation) is added

+## Architecture / process flow

+The bulk of the main run logic is within `src/ai/seq/generateFilesFromPrompts.js` which is called in a larger loop from `src/cli/command/run.js`.
+The following is the sequence of events

+- Main run loop, no context is tracked between each loop
+	- User is asked for the opening prompt instruction
+	- Taking the main spec files (README.md/NOTES.md), the current project filesystem state, and the AI notes, it generates "the plan" on how to make the changes
+	- User is asked to confirm "the plan", if rejected, user is asked to provide feedback.
+Looping till a revised plan is confirmed.
+		- (TODO:) If rejected, ask what files the AI want more details on, before revising the plan, and add those files into the context for the next step
+		- If rejected, Given the user feedback AI model revise the plan
+		- If rejected, Given the user feedback AI model update its own small internal notes (note: should we drop this?)
+	- Given the final plan, figure out what actions need to be done, and files need to be modified, this execution plan follows a strict structure of the following
+		- 0. NPM dependency install if any
+		- 1. Moving of source / spec code files
+		- 2. Deletion of existing source / spec code files
+		- 3. Update source / spec file (1st round)
+		- 4. Update source / spec file (2nd round)
+		- Local dependency files it would need more information on
+	- Given the final plan and file list, ask the AI to decide common values for use in execution, with details of the local dependency files included
+	- Using the common values, the model executes on the above plan in stages (0 to 4)
+	- Once everything is updated finish, end the current main loop, and go back to the start

+For the spec2code, it follows the same process as above, with the prompt of "regenerating all the src files from the provided spec" and not having the main loop.

 ## Optimization notes

+**contriversal optimization:** The AI model forcefully converts everything in tab spacing.
+I dun care about your oppinion on this, its literally a huge 20% +++ in tokens savings, and the models may not be able to work without it.

 This is currently targetted to be optimized only for JS.
 The reduced scope is intentional, so that we can optimize its responsiveness and usage, without over-inflating the project.

+While nothing stops it from working with other languages, it was designed with JS in mind, and will likely not work as well with other languages.

 ## Backstory